-- produce a set of priority recommendations to governments; and
+- produce a set of priority recommendations for governments; and

 - promote a stronger awareness of rural and remote health issues in the wider community and among policy makers.

-The Conference will have a strong focus on the determinants of health, on the most successful health service delivery models, and on research that reveals solutions to improving the health of country people.
+The Conference will have a strong focus on the determinants of health, on the most successful health service delivery models, and on research that reveals solutions to improve the health of country people.